-For the purposes of this policy, "sexual harassment" means unwelcome conduct or communication of a sexual nature.
 Sexual harassment can occur adult to student, student to adult, student to student or can be carried out by a group of students or adults and will be investigated by the district even if the alleged harasser is not a part of the school staff or student body.
 The district prohibits sexual harassment of students by other students, employees, or third parties involved in district activities.

-Under federal and state law, the term sexual harassment may include:
+Under federal and state law, the term sexual harassment may include, but is not limited to:

-- acts of sexual violence;

-- unwelcome sexual or gender-directed conduct or communication that interferes with an individual's educational performance or creates an intimidating, hostile, or offensive environment;

-- unwelcome sexual advances;

-- unwelcome requests for sexual favors;

-- sexual demands when submission is a stated or implied condition of obtaining an educational benefit:

-- sexual demands where submission or rejection is a factor in an academic, or other school-related decision affecting an
+- acts of sexual violence; - unwelcome sexual or gender-directed conduct or communication that interferes with an individual's educational performance or creates an intimidating, hostile, or offensive environment; - unwelcome sexual advances; - unwelcome requests for sexual favors; - sexual demands when submission is a stated or implied condition of obtaining an educational benefit; - sexual demands where submission or rejection is a factor in an academic, or other school-related decision affecting an individual.

-individual.

-A "hostile environment" has been created for a student when sexual harassment is sufficiently serious to interfere with or limit the student's ability to participate in or benefit from the school's program.
+A hostile environment has been created for a student when sexual harassment is sufficiently serious to interfere with or limit the student's ability to participate in or benefit from the school's program.
 The more severe the conduct, the less need there is to demonstrate a repetitive series of incidents.
 In fact, a single or isolated incident of sexual harassment may create a hostile environment if the incident is sufficiently severe, violent, or egregious.